Skye-XD/desktop-icons-ng/ISSUES.md

 The options available are-

-1. Disable thumbnailing option in preferences to stop all error messages in logs. :)
+1. Disable thumbnailing option in preferences to stop all error messages in logs.
 2. Ignore the error messages in logs, gtk4-ding will still render thumbnails of all common image types and pdf files. xdg-thumbnailers configured and installed on the system will not work to render thumbnails for special file types like appimage, mp4, ffmpeg etc. Generic icons for the format will be shown.
-3. Disable AppArmor if you so wish. :) It is after all, not enabled by default on Archlinux, Manjaro and many other distributions.
+3. Disable AppArmor if you so wish.
+It is after all, not enabled by default on Archlinux, Manjaro and many other distributions.
 4. If not concerned about the security implications of userns with bubblewrap, enable userns apparmor profile fow bwrap as [detailed here](https://etbe.coker.com.au/2024/04/24/ubuntu-24-04-bubblewrap/).
 The app-armor team actively discourages this.
 5. The AppArmor team  has a new bwrap profile that allows for userns for bwrap but not for any executed child, this is the best generic solution.
 The new bwrap profile can be found [here](https://gitlab.com/apparmor/apparmor/-/blob/ebeb89cbce9b0ff3df43d28df983545e7a85bfd3/profiles/apparmor/profiles/extras/bwrap-userns-restrict).
-This profile is currently available in the apparmor-profile packages in Ubuntu SRU.
+This profile is currently available in the apparmor-profile packages in Ubuntu SRU, noble proposed updated.
 6. Install gtk4-ding in the system folders, /usr/share... etc., with the included AppArmor profile for gtk4-ding.
-AppArmor profile for $HOME folder local install was not written for possible security implications, but you can :) -
+AppArmor profile for $HOME folder local install was not written for possible security implications, but you can-
 7. Write a AppArmor profile based on above for the local install at .local/share/gnome-shell/extensions/gtk4-ding@smedius.gitlab.com/app/ding.js.
-Just be careful that ding.js is not replaced by a malicius program downloaded from the internet that names itself ding.js in that location :-)
+Just be careful that ding.js is not replaced by a malicius program downloaded from the internet that names itself ding.js in that location - it will have userns priviliges.